RadW2020/observabilityJourney/README.md

 ## 🎯 **Project Purpose**

-This project demonstrates a **production-ready distributed tracing architecture** designed for scale, addressing the specific challenges of observability in a globally distributed serverless platform.
+This project experiment around a **production-ready distributed tracing architecture** designed for scale, addressing the specific challenges of observability in a globally distributed serverless platform.

 **Primary Goals:**

 - 🔍 **Skill reinforcement**: Showcase advanced observability system design skills
 - 🏗️ **Architecture Demonstration**: Implement solutions for real-world distributed tracing problems at scale
 - 📊 **Performance Validation**: Benchmark and validate observability solutions with concrete metrics
-- 📝 **Knowledge Sharing**: Create content for technical blog posts and documentation

-## 🚀 **What Problems Does This Solve?**
+## 🚀 **What Problems Does This Study?**

 This implementation addresses **4 critical observability challenges** in distributed serverless architectures: